stephweb/daw-php-validator/README.md

 DAW PHP Validator is a PHP library of simple Validation system.

-*Verify easily the submitted data.*
+*Verify easily the submitted data!*
 ```php
 <?php